BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 On the other hand, the click roll creates the same sound and makes use of a similar sound production method.
 Yet, you also use your tongue’s side instead of your tongue’s tip.
 Then, you slowly breathe in the air into your mouth while keeping your throat closed.
 Avoid breathing in.
 As you do this, you can create multiple clicks.

-The dabble bass is another bass sound that you can produce in beatboxing.
+The dabble bass is another bass sound that famous bass singers can produce in beatboxing.
 You can make this sound by vocalizing a mixture of lip oscillations from your mouth’s side.
 Moreover, you need excellent lip control to create the right notes using this technique.
 Your audience will surely appreciate this sound when you execute it well on the microphone.

 You can create the liquid bass by combining the click roll and inward bass, while you bend at 90 degrees your tongue on your mouth’s right side.